Azure Local - Landing zone design with the Local management group and tiered subscriptions

 Intro

-I had the same question.
-In this article I will walk through what changed, what the new Local management group is for, and the landing zone pattern I would use for Azure Local clusters, cluster workloads, and separate trust boundaries.
+That single change unlocks a tiered subscription design for Azure Local that was not technically possible before.
+In this article I will walk through what changed, what the new Local management group is for, and the landing zone pattern I would use to separate cluster, tier 0, and tier 1 workloads on a single Azure Local cluster.

-HINT I am focusing here on Azure Local specifically, not on generic Arc-enabled servers in Azure public cloud.
-Microsoft’s new guidance makes a distinction between the two.
+I am focusing here on Azure Local specifically, not on generic Arc-enabled servers in Azure public cloud.
+Microsoft’s guidance makes a distinction between the two.

 What Microsoft changed